 Many have noted that misoprostol is already in their medicine cabinets because it is a very commonly prescribed drug, especially for people who have peptic ulcers or arthritis.

 + Where can I get instructions?

-Safe2choose offers a live chat where you can ask all your questions to professionals and receive immediate answers.
+Safe2choose does not ship pills to the US but offers good use instructions a live chat where you can ask all your questions to professionals and receive immediate answers.

-Women on Web has complete information about taking mifepristone plus misoprostol.
+Women on Web does not ship pills to the US but has a video about taking mifepristone plus misoprostol.

 All of these sites have very accurate and detailed descriptions of:

 - how many pills to take and how to take them